Increasing Access to Medicines and Diagnostics

 Drug pricing agreements have saved the developing world more than $1 billion.

-Working with the governments of developing countries and the pharmaceutical industry, Clinton Health Access Initiative (CHAI) has helped dramatically lower the cost of lifesaving medicines and diagnostics for HIV/AIDS, malaria, and tuberculosis.
+Working with the governments of developing countries and the pharmaceutical industry, the Clinton Health Access Initiative (CHAI), a separate, affiliated entity, has helped dramatically lower the cost of lifesaving medicines and diagnostics for HIV/AIDS, malaria, and tuberculosis.
 Globally, CHAI negotiates price reductions for drugs and diagnostics, customize products for resource-limited settings, and work to broaden the supply base and increase the quality of these treatments.

 Learn more about the Clinton Health Access Initiative's work in Global Health